PuppyKnightUniversity/3DS/README.md

 This repository contains the code for **3DS: Decomposed Difficulty Data Selection’s Case Study on LLM Medical Domain Adaptation**.

+The dataset used in this study is publicly available at [https://drive.google.com/drive/folders/1SfrwQkDrQJ8i_EIqfc2Di0Xa5Y5pzY9H]

 ## Framework Overview

 Below is the diagram of the framework: